s-leirbag/algorithmic-music/README.md

 ## To-do

-- Styling
-- Add grids as you want
+- More grids
-- Move speed to bpm
+- Speed as bpm
 - ...

 ## Milestones